 Commercial probiotics, in comparison, contain only a few well-known species of bacteria that are traditionally found in fermented milk products.
 It would seem like having so few species of bacteria in a probiotic preparation will at least make it easier to analyse their positive effects.
 Unfortunately, even the effects of supplementing a single species will depend on the current microbiome, diet, medications, psychological stress and many other factors.
 This would explain why even recent, large-scale meta-reviews come to the conclusion that there is no definite health effect for taking probiotics.[58-66] It’s also unlikely that the meager 1-20 different bacterial species that are contained in probiotics can improve the diversity of the more than 1,000 different species and subspecies found in the human microbiome.
-That said, taking a probiotic preparation can temporarily increase the number of the supplemented bacteria in the gut, which could lead to them out-competing harmful microbes and possibly providing food and metabolites for other friendly bacteria that can then populate the flora.[68-73] On the other hand, they could also drive out good bacteria and cause gastrointestinal side-effects in healthy people, or infections in immunodeficient people.[74-77] All in all, probiotics seem like a relatively safe and promising, if somewhat unpredictable option to improve the micobiome.
+That said, taking a probiotic preparation can increase the number of the supplemented bacteria in the gut for a short time.
+In this way, it’s possible that they out-compete harmful microbes and provide food and metabolites for other friendly bacteria that can then populate the flora.[68-73] On the other hand, they could also drive out good bacteria and cause gastrointestinal side-effects in healthy people, or infections in immunodeficient people.[74-77] All in all, probiotics seem like a relatively safe and promising, but somewhat unpredictable option to improve the micobiome.

 Feeding what was found

 There is yet another way in which one can try to balance an out-of-whack gut flora.
 Instead of introducing live bacteria to your system, the idea of prebiotics is to feed select parts of what you already have.
 It’s easy to confuse pre- and pro-biotics, not only because the words are similar but also because their naming is very much counter-intuitive.
-It may help you to remember which is which if you take the “pre” to mean “present”, as in, a present from you to your gut flora in gratitude for all its years of service.
+Maybe it can help you to remember the meanings if you take the “pre” to mean “present”, as in, a present from you to your gut flora in gratitude for all its years of service.
 And similar to chocolate bunnies given to children at Easter, this is the kind of present that will be eaten right away – or “fermented”, to use the bacteria-appropriate word.
 Ideally, prebiotics are intended to feed only some select kinds of bacteria which are believed to be overall beneficial for health.

 Sir, I’m gonna need that kidney bean

 Neolithic humans certainly didn’t go out to gather probiotic pills or hunt for chicory fiber.
 So how is it that we believe we need those specialized health products to be well?
 One aspect of it is certainly just effective marketing.
 The other one is that Neolithic humans also didn’t have fast food joints and desk jobs.
 The modern lifestyle puts unusual stresses on practically all aspects of our health, and that certainly includes our gut flora.
 Highly refined ingredients like sugar and alcohol feed bacteria we don’t want and suppress those we would need.
 Diets dominated by comfort foods lack the nutrients the flora needs to flourish in diversity.
 The result is mild to moderate dysbiosis and negative effects on areas of our life that we never even remotely thought were connected to the gut flora, including our brain health, mood and the way we interact socially.[53, 83] With that said, there’s no reason not to use the natural pre- and probiotics of our ancestors to improve our modern lives.
-It was Hippocrates who suggested to “let food be thy medicine”, and the only reason he didn’t vanish under mysterious circumstances is that there were no supplement companies in ancient Greece.
-And indeed, choosing the proper foods may be all that is needed to optimize the gut flora better than any product could, no matter how well it may be marketed.
+It was Hippocrates who suggested to “let food be thy medicine”, and had there been any pharmaceutical companies in ancient Greece, he may just have vanished under mysterious circumstances.
+In the end, even modern science agrees that choosing the proper foods is the single most important thing you can do to optimize the gut flora.
+Better than any product could, no matter how well it may be marketed.

 The answer is almost disappointingly simple: it’s the fiber.
 Short-chain fatty acids are probably the single most important metabolite produced by the gut flora, and they’re essentially made from soluble fiber.[84-88] Which foods contain soluble fiber?
 Whole grains, legumes and vegetables.
 On top of that, raw vegetables contain a large selection of beneficial bacteria on their surface, and so they double as natural probiotics.
 Some of these bacteria have even been suggested for use in future probiotic supplements.
 But why wait?
 You can make use of the probiotic power of all different kinds of fruits, berries and vegetables right now by simply integrating them into your diet.
 In addition, you can protect your gut flora by limiting the consumption of processed foods, sugar and alcohol.
 Day-to-day stress levels can be reduced by structuring your work schedule ahead of time and leaving some time slots open for rest & relaxation in your time off.
 Your friendly flora is sure to appreciate it.